KDE/documentation-develop-kde-org/content/docs/plasma/widget/porting_kf6.md

 * Remove the `X-Plasma-MainScript` entry.
 In Plasma 6, `ui/main.qml` is always used as the entry point, so make sure that's the name of your "main" file.
 * Remove the `X-Plasma-API` entry.

+If you automatically converted the `metadata.json` from a `metadata.desktop`, the `KPlugin` section may still contain the `ServiceTypes` key.
+This needs to be replaced by a `KPackageStructure` entry in the json's top level.

 ### Example porting of a minimal plasmoid

 #### Qt5